nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Check the validity of filenames which include subdirectories

-This feature helpful as described under export command's design considerations.
+This feature is helpful as described under export command's design considerations.
 However, this is an additional feature and we were not able to add it into `v1.4`.

 This is a very helpful feature since it prevents accidental mistakes of overwriting preexisting CSV files.